Program Arcade GamesWith Python And Pygame

 - Double-click on “Terminal”

 - We can issue commands to the Mac in the “old-school” style by typing them rather than pointing and clicking.
 We are going to start by typing in a command you probably don't have yet.
 This command is gcc.
 Type this and hit the Enter key.
 Your Mac will recognize that you don't have this command and offer to install it for you.
 Go ahead and do this.
+(If instead it says error: no input files you already have gcc, so go on to the next step.)

 - Install XQuartz from: